We want to change environmental news coverage and inspire action.

 Solutions.
 Solutions.
 Solutions.

 Earth Hope is an experiment in solutions-based journalism.
-Humanity holds all the solutions to today’s environmental problems.
+Humanity already holds all the solutions to today’s environmental problems.
 They fall into these basic categories:

 • Great policies (laws like the U.S. Endangered Species Act or incentives like tax breaks for solar)